General Officer Rank Insignia

 Shoulderboards

-The German armed forces in World War Two
+The German armed forces in World War Two indicated

-forces).
-From this base board pips
+the U.S./British forces).
+From this

-for the rank of Generaloberst (Colonel General).
+of three pips for the rank of Generaloberst (Colonel

 |